sujanp-kr/simb-ai-otic/programming-paradigms-symbiosis.md

 For traditional programmers, these characteristics feel natural and are often exactly what's needed.
 However, they can become constraining when dealing with:

 **Ambiguous or evolving requirements:** Traditional systems require precise specifications upfront.
 When requirements are unclear, change frequently, or emerge through exploration, the rigid structure that makes traditional systems reliable can slow adaptation.
+Agile manifesto and any one of its frameworks (scrum, kanban, ... ) help keep up an iterative development process with end user's feedback sought at quick intervals - hence mitigating the evolutionary nature of software products.

 **Novel or creative problem-solving:** Traditional programming excels at implementing known solutions efficiently.
 When problems require creative approaches, exploring solution spaces, or combining knowledge in unexpected ways, the predetermined nature of traditional systems can be limiting.